 - Cutworms also feed above ground at night whenever the weather is mild, particularly on the leaves of low-growing herbaceous plants

-Check susceptible plants frequently fso action can be taken before a damage has become serious.
+Check susceptible plants frequently so action can be taken before a damage has become serious.

 - Where possible tolerate some damage from these insects, they are part of the biodiversity a healthy garden can support.
 Caterpillars and the adult moths form the basis of many food chains

 - Encourage predators and other natural enemies of caterpillars, in the garden, such as birds, ladybirds, wasps (social and parasitoid) and ground beetles.
-The caterpillars, and associated moths, can be important as a food source for other garden wildlife
+The caterpillars, and adult moths, are important as a food source for other garden wildlife

 - The adult moths often prefer to lay eggs where there is a dense vegetation cover, and so they occur in the largest numbers in neglected areas or where turf has been dug up to make a vegetable or flower bed